-The base of the Selandian
+Base of the Selandian

-The original basal Selandian in Denmark was defined at a major lithological shift, from greyish white, oxic limestone/chalk to suboxic greensand overlain by grey marl and clay (Rosenkrantz, 1924).
+The original basal Selandian in Denmark was defined at a major lithological shift from greyish white, oxic limestone/chalk to suboxic greensand overlain by grey marl and clay (ROSEN-KRANTZ 1924).
 The limestone/chalk deposition had prevailed throughout the entire Maastrichtian and Danian.
 After the Danian-Selandian transition, grey marls and clays dominated sedimentation in Denmark for several million years.
-In terms of calcareous nannoplankton zonations, the basal Selandian in Denmark falls in the upper part of Zone NP4 or lower NP5 (Thomsen, 1994).
+In terms of calcareous nannoplankton zonations, the basal Selandian in Denmark falls in the upper part of Zone NP 4 or the lower part of Zone NP 5 (THOMSEN 1994).

-Our preliminary results indicate that at Zumaya the base of the Selandian corresponds to a package of red marls forming a 3.4 m thick transition interval from reddish limestone-marl couplets below to grey marls above, about 55-60 m above the Cretaceous-Tertiary (K-T) boundary (Fig. 1-2).
+Our preliminary results indicate that, at Zumaya, the base of the Selandian corresponds to a package of red marls forming a 3.4 m thick transition interval from reddish limestone-marl couplets below to grey marls above, about 55-60 m above the Cretaceous-Tertiary (K-T) boundary (Figs. 2, 3).
 This lithological shift is one of the most prominent in the Zumaya section.
 Thick reddish limestones with some marl layers dominate the lower 45 m of the Danian.
 They are followed by some 10 m of reddish limestone-marl couplets.
-The overlying 3.4 m of red marls change abruptly into grey marls, which thereafter persist for some 25 m.
+The overlying 3.4 m of red marls change abruptly into grey marls, which, thereafter, persist for some 25 m.
 A varied grey marl-limestone lithology characterizes the remainder of the Paleocene.
-Turbidites are rare in the Danian reddish limestones and marls, but become more common in the grey marls and continue to be important higher up in the sequence.
+Turbidites are rare in the Danian reddish limestones and marls, but become more common in the grey marls and continue to be important higher in the sequence.

-The calcareous nannofossils at Zumaya were studied in smear slides with the light microscope.
-The first representatives of the genera Sphenolithus and Fasciculithus were found in the red limestone-marl couplets, that also include occassional Ellipsolithus macellus, and thus can be assigned to the upper part of NP4.
-The lowermost Fasciculithus tympaniformis, the marker for the base of NP 5, was observed 75 cm above the lithologic change to the red marls (Fig. 2), while the lowermost occurrence of typical Neochiastozygus perfectus was noted at the very base of the red marls.
+The calcareous nannofossils at Zumaya were studied in smear slides with a light microscope.
+The first representatives of the genera Sphenolithus and Fasciculithus were found in the red limestone-marl couplets, that also include occasionally Ellipsolithus macellus, and thus can be assigned to the upper part of NP 4.
+The lowermost occurrence of Fasciculithus tympaniformis, the marker for the base of NP 5, was observed 75 cm above the lithologic change to the red marls (Fig. 3), while the lowermost occurrence of typical Neochiastozygus perfectus was noted at the very base of the red marls.
 A sharp decrease in Braarudosphaera bigelowi s. ampl. accompanies the lithologic shift from the reddish limestone-marl couplets to the red marl.
-No major change in nannofossil flora was found at the shift from red to-grey marl, however, a sharp increase in the abundance of microscopic dolomite rhombs was observed.
+No major change in nannofossil flora was found at the shift from red to grey marl; however, a sharp increase in the abundance of microscopic dolomite rhombs was observed.

-Planktonic foraminifera were studied in disaggregated marl samples (Arenillas & Molina, 1996).
-Near or at the base of the red marls four species have their last appearance (Eoglobigerina trivialis, Acarinina hansbolli, Acarinina kubaensis and Morozovella tadjikistanensis), and two species have their first occurrence (Morozovella crosswickensis and Chiloguembelina crinita).
-In the red marls, or just above these, Subbotina velascoensis has its first appearance.
+Planktonic foraminifera were studied in disaggregated marl samples (ARENILLAS & MOLINA 1996).
+Near or at the base of the red marls, four species exhibit their last appearance (Eoglobigerina trivialis, Acarinina hansbolli, Acarinina kubaensis and Morozovella tadjikistanensis), and two species have their first occurrence (Morozovella crosswickensis and Chiloguembelina crinita).
+In the red marls, or just above, Subbotina velascoensis has its first appearance.

-We have also analyzed whole-rock samples (0.25 to 0.5 m spacings) across the entire Paleocene part of the Zumaya section for stable isotopes.
-In the interval in which the basal Selandian may be defined, there is a negative δ^{13} C shift of about 1‰.
-Similar, but more prominent, δ^{13} C anomalies are found at the K-T boundary and the benthic extinction event (BEE; see Schmitz et al., 1996) around the end of the Paleocene (Fig. 1-2).
+We have analyzed also whole-rock samples (0.25 to 0.5 m spacings) across the entire Paleocene part of the Zumaya section for stable isotopes.
+In the interval, in which the basal Selandian may be defined, there is a negative δ^{13} C shift of about 1‰.
+Similar, but more prominent, δ^{13} C anomalies are found at the K-T boundary and the benthic extinction event (BEE; SCHMITZ et al. 1996) around the end of the Paleocene (Figs. 2, 3).